Export data

 Export

-$opik export WORKSPACE TYPE NAME [OPTIONS]
+$opik export WORKSPACE PROJECT ITEM [NAME] [OPTIONS]

-$# Export everything in a workspace
+$# Export everything in a project

-$opik export my-workspace all
+$opik export my-workspace my-project all

 $

-$# Export a specific project
+># Export a specific dataset

 $

-$# Preview what would be imported
+># Preview what would be imported

-$opik import my-workspace project "my-project" --dry-run
+>opik import my-workspace my-project all --dry-run

 Imports are automatically resumable — if interrupted, re-run the same command and it picks up where it left off using a local migration_manifest.db.